THE LETTER OF JUDE

 As Jesus pointed out in the parable, it is impossible to purge the human race of the mind parasites for they are now part of the human genome.
 On judgment day, God and His angels will separate the deserving (the ‘wheat’ in the parable) from these virulent interlopers (the ‘weeds’ of the parable.)
 Thus the mind parasites will be destroyed at one fell swoop, freeing the human race from bondage.

-Sodom and Gomorrah are object lessons for God’s punishment of sin (Is 1,9; Jer 50, 40; Am 4-11; Mt 10, 15; 2 Pt 2, 6.)
+Sodom and Gomorrah are object lessons for God’s punishment for sin (Is 1,9; Jer 50, 40; Am 4-11; Mt 10, 15; 2 Pt 2, 6.)
 If God saw fit to destroy Sodom and Gomorrah for social injustice, economic exploitation, and sexual depravity, might modern America not befall a similar fate?
 It would be hard to argue that this nation does not have it coming, as America seems to be following the same path as the depraved inhabitants of Sodom and Gomorrah — maybe even worse.